 - ColourSpace, LightSpace, & Calman compatible

-LightSpace Connect can be used with any ColourSpace version, including ColourSpace ZRO, the free license version of ColourSpace, enabling verification of any screen parameters on any connected device.
+LightSpace Connect can be used with any ColourSpace version, including ColourSpace ZRO, enabling verification of any screen parameters on any connected device.

 As LightSpace Connect is controlled directly by ColourSpace it can generate any required colour patches, either as a managed sequence for automated profiling, or manually selected for manual display calibration adjustment.

 LightSpace Connect can be used for both SDR and HDR test patch generation, and is compatible with LightSpace, ColourSpace, & Calman.

 LightSpace Connect can be installed on any MacOS PC, as well as compatible Android or iOS device for direct device screen measuring and profiling, and can measure/profile any external TV or display/monitor, using screen mirroring or a hardware adapter, such as USB-C to HDMI, as needed, for both SDR and HDR.

 When profiling an external TV or display/monitor, using a hardware cable connection (via a hardware adapter if required) is preferable to screen mirroring, as there is less signal delay, although any form of screen mirroring will work.

 Additionally, being a MacOS, Android and iOS App it is possible to load the App onto any compatible device, including Amazon FireTV and Chromecast devices, offering a greater range of display measurement and profiling possibilities.